dt1/itemhut/README.md

 In various professional roles, I have discovered that the marketing, ERP, CRM, and channel-management tools (all closed source) have never met the needs and expectations of the companies I have worked for.
 In response to these short-comings, I have always developed in-house databases and programs to further manage the complexity of the jobs I had to do.

 This program can serve as a cheat-sheet for those who find themselves in my position and don't know where to start, or it can serve as a foundation for those who want to build their own solutions.
 This program is fundamentally different because it is created by someone who has found himself in the mud.

-Item Hut makes a few assumptions that do not reflect reality: in particular, it assumes you have beautiful and clean data, ignoring the mantra "Data is Messy."
-Yes, data is, and always will be, messy, even with the best of plans.
-I am not able to know *how* your data is messy.
-With that in mind, Item Hut attempts to be as flexible as possible, and should be easy to modify.
-The databaase schema does provide lookup tables that represent some of the more common cases.

 ####Inventory System Setup
 PostgreSQL 9.5